deepbsd/Farchi/README.md

 steps!
 I never have found RAID very useful for my needs, but many people have.
 But you'll have to add that feature yourself, since I don't have it by default.

+I think I should just change this over to a UEFI BIOS and GPT disk scheme.
+Have to work on this.

 ## install\_x.sh

 If you decide to NOT install X11, there is an additional _install\_x.sh_ script.
 The